DavidZSGao/jpm-mlcoe-internship-2026/reports/q1/literature_summary.md

    working-capital and financing policies.
 2. Expand the processed-data describer to emit scenario metadata required for Samonas-style audit trails.
-3. Begin drafting the literature bridge for Part 2 (Kim et al., 2024) focusing on LLM benchmarking setup and evaluation design.
+3. Begin drafting the literature bridge for Part 2 drawing on the newer LLM benchmarking references (Alonso, 2024; Farr, 2025; Zhang, 2025) to anchor the evaluation design and reproducibility checklists.